pbmona/pbstatus/README.md

 pbstatus - Status website test
 ========

-You are looking at the *gh-pages* branch - this is used for GitHub pages (using Jenkins).
+You are looking at the *gh-pages* branch - this is used for GitHub pages (using Jekyll).

 If you need to switch back to the master branch: